Cnordbo/Arduino-Sensor-Docs/README.md

 # Coding rules
 1) Component \ Sensor should only document itself, and should therefore not include any other sensors / modules.
 2) Code should not be copied from any media source that might be protected by copyright.
-3) Document your code as if you are a beginner arduino user with basic knowledge.
+3) Document your code so it can be read by a beginner arduino user with basic knowledge.
 4) Any special libraries needed should be documented in the `README`